 In 1956 the Societies were given the Royal Warrant and they became known as the Royal Societies for the Prevention of Cruelty to Animals.

-Formed in 1955 the Society in Canberra has been located on its current site at Weston, which covers approximately eight hectares, since that time.
-The site comprises five main buildings, kennel space for about 70 adult dogs and puppies.
-Cage space and cat runs for more than 150 cats, bird aviaries, and stock yards.
-The shelter also has dog and puppy training yards, a retail shop, a full Public and Shelter vet clinic and office space for the 50 paid staff and more than 200 volunteers who help with the day to day running of the centre.
+Formed in 1955 the Society in Canberra has been located on its current site at Weston, which covers approximately 1.5 hectares, since that time.
+The site comprises five main buildings, kennel space for about 60 adult dogs and puppies.
+Cage space and cat runs for 40 cats and kittens, bird aviaries, and stock yards.
+The shelter also has dog and puppy training yards, a retail shop, a veterinary clinic for the shelter animals and office space for the 50 paid staff and more than 200 volunteers who help with the day to day running of the centre.